mwportfolio/mwportfolio.github.io/_posts/2017-08-23-ICT-Supplier-Analysis-Part-1.md

 *This post is part of a multi-post series that describes the steps to develop an analytics application from scratch.*

-*This is Part 1 of the series.*

-### Objective

-The objective is to enable, facilitate and invite analysis of ICT supplier contracts to the Australian Government.
+The objective of this app is to enable, facilitate and invite analysis of ICT supplier contracts to the Australian Government.

 The app should ideally be able to answer questions such as:
 - Which supplier has the largest Government footprint? (ie is represented across the highest number of Agencies)